SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-472-0-skip-domain-attribute-in-authorization-set-cookie-header.md

 ticket: MTM-59297
 version: 10.20.472.0
 ---
-A security improvement in the way the platform manages the session cookies.
-The `domain` attribute in the cookie is made applicable strictly to the tenant accessed.
+Security has been improved by ensuring the `domain` attribute in a cookie is made applicable strictly to the tenant accessed.